 Infrared spectroscopy is primarily used to identity the functional groups present in organic compounds, and it is also widely used in the chemistry industry for process control.

 This extremely sensitive analytical instrument is used to detect and quantify single elements in samples.
 One practical application of atomic absorption spectrometry (AA) is in the determination of heavy metal concentrations in water supplies.

 High-performance liquid chromatography, one of the most powerful tools in analytical chemistry, is used to separate, identify, and quantify the components of a chemical mixture.
 HPLC analysis is used for analysis in pharmaceutical chemistry, food science, cosmetic chemistry, environmental chemistry, forensic science, and industry.

 The NanoBrook ZetaPALS utilizes phase analysis light scattering to determine the electrophoretic mobility of charged, colloidal suspensions.
 This instrument is used to analyze proteins, nanoparticle, and colloidal-sized materials suspended in a non-absorbing liquid.

 Additional instrumentation used in our laboratory program includes:

-Eppendorf Mastercycler Gradient PCR System, BioRad Biologic LP Low-Pressure Chromatography System, Beckman Centrifuge, Amicon Ultrafiltration System, Bioanalytical Systems, Bausch & Lomb ABBE-3L Refractometer, several electrophoresis systems, and various electrochemistry equipment.
+Eppendorf Mastercycler Gradient PCR Systems, BioRad Biologic LP Low-Pressure Chromatography System, Amicon Ultrafiltration System, Bausch & Lomb ABBE-3L Refractometer, several electrophoresis systems.